GenuineGuineapig/HOS/README.md

 As colon (`:`) is used as a terminal symbol, a simple representation of colon in one of those nonterminals can be done with a simple replacement of `:` through `::`.

 The present lack of a year specification in _MoSQL_ is not a bug, it's a feature.
-Just as Unix choosed _01-01-970_ we did the _01-01-2017_ as our holy year 'cause it's importance towards our friendship:
+Just as Unix choosed _01-01-1970_ we did the _01-01-2017_ as our holy year 'cause it's importance towards our friendship:<br>
 => Simply counting the month over its normal range provides functionality even after 2017's end!